Anaang people: Culture

 Although leadership at the family, village, or clan level remains the prerogative of the men, lineage ties extends to women even after marriage.
 This is because the Anaang society was originally semi-matrilineal, just like a few other societies in Eastern Nigeria such as The Abiriba, Afikpo, and Ugep.
 There are many societies and associations (Ulim also called "udim") for men and women which are very important in traditional village life.
 Individuals are measured by both the number and types of memberships in Ulim and by the achievements of one or more Ulims.
 Governance is done by elderly males who act as the legislative arm called Afe Ichong, directed by the Abong Ichong (Village Chief and Clan Chief) who is the head and the chief executive but without the authority beyond what the Afe Ichong gives.
 A chief can be appointed by the Afe or can be an inherited office.

-The Anang speak the Annang language and perform a masquerade after the yam harvest to mark the visit of ancestral spirits, or ekpo.
+The Anaang speak the Annang language and perform a masquerade after the yam harvest to mark the visit of ancestral spirits, or ekpo.
 This is also the name of a men's associations that once had great influence among Ibibio groups.
 The Anang carve masks with grotesque features, known as iliok, which are considered dangerous and may only be viewed by members of the ekpo.
 Other masks embody the beautiful spirit, or mfon.

 The strength of any individual, family (or group for that matter) is typically based upon a consensus of the village or clan through this complex social system.
 In all this, Anang women are not completely subordinate to men.
-Instead Anaang women are partners and leaders in many aspects of Anaang tradition, including serving as female chief priests "Abia Iyong" in the Iyong cult or as healers in the healing cults.
+Instead Anaang women are partners and leaders in many aspects of Anaang tradition, including serving as female chief priestesses "Abia Iyong" in the Iyong society or as healers in the healing society.
 The first-born female known as Aliaha is important and commands respect in the family and lineage.
 Some traditions hold that a woman's first birth should take place in her mother's compound.
 Women's organizations such as "abi-de" and "Nyaama", and "Isong Iban" play important roles in giving the women voice and status in society.
 There are no traditional or cultural barriers that prevent women from attaining high offices or positions.

 Anaangs value the ability to speak well and oratory ability using proverbs is highly desirable, especially among the leaders.
 The American anthropologist, Peter Farb, stated that the name "Anaang" among this group means "they who speak well".
 An individual who has the gift of eloquent speech is often complimented as Akwo Anaang, meaning the "Man of Anaang".